QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 drifts from what Lean actually knows.

-Four kinds of thread touch that state: the poll loop, the handler thread inside `ProcessOrderState`, the order threads through `Watch`/`Unwatch`/`UpdateOrderState`, and the watchdog.
-One internal lock guards the registry against all of them, and a per-id sweep copies the watched ids under that lock before reading, so `PlaceOrder` can watch a new id mid-sweep. `ProcessOrderState` itself is not reentrant and does not need to be — the message handler already serializes it, and an adopter without a handler must serialize the calls itself.
+Four kinds of thread touch that state: the poll loop, the handler thread inside `ProcessOrderState`, the order threads through `Watch`/`Unwatch`/`UpdateOrderState`, and the watch-timeout check.
+One internal lock protects the registry from all of them.
+A per-id sweep copies the watched ids under that lock before it reads the broker, so `PlaceOrder` can watch a new id while a sweep runs. `ProcessOrderState` must not run twice at the same time, and the service does not guard that itself: the message handler already runs it one call at a time, and a plugin without a handler must make its calls run one at a time too.

 ### Configuration

 Both time settings are optional constructor arguments.
 A plugin that has its own configuration key — Schwab keeps `charles-schwab-order-poll-interval-ms` — reads it and passes the value in, so no existing deployment changes.
-A plugin that passes nothing gets the shared defaults, resolved once in the shared private constructor both public ones chain to:
+A plugin that passes nothing gets the shared defaults, resolved once in the base class constructor both subclasses chain to:

 ```csharp
 PollInterval = pollInterval ??
 TimeSpan.FromMilliseconds(Config.GetInt("brokerage-order-poll-interval-ms", 3000));